fluff-shark/fluff-shark.github.io/_posts/2024-03-02-effective-testing.md

 I tend to avoid running the upstream service(s) locally because:

-1. The tools to define a "set" of upstream services, run them, and wait for them all to be "ready" adds a lot complexity to the test setup
+- It complicates the test setup.
+Something needs to define the "set" of upstream services, run them, and wait for them all to be "ready" before executing tests
-2. Waiting for upstream services to come online adds much more time to the test startup
+- These complications make the test startup much slower
-3. Network calls are much slower than test doubles (more on performance later!)
+- Network calls are much slower than test doubles, which slows down the suite
-4. If your code depends on _enough_ upstream services, it may not be possible to run them all on the same machine.
+- If your code depends on _enough_ upstream services, it may not be possible to run them all on the same machine.

+That's not to say it's _never_ a good idea to run upsream services locally--just that I don't find the juice worth the squeeze.

 #### Filesystem Calls

-The filesystem is global, mutable state which lives on disk.
+The filesystem is global, mutable state on disk.
 This causes two issues:

-1. Tests which read and write to the filesystem can't be run in parallel
+- Tests which read and write to global, mutable state can't be run in parallel
-2. Reading and writing to disk is much slower than reading and writing to memory.
+- Reading and writing to disk is much slower than reading and writing to memory

 If the testable application is small, it _may_ be ok for tests to read from disk directly.
-If big, it's worth using test doubles so that you don't end up stuck with a slow test suite.
+Just beware that this is a major strategic decision!
+As the application grows, it will become slower at a smaller size _and_ it will be harder to speed up by parallelizing the suite.

 #### Caches and Databases

 Caches and databases are global, mutable state which require a network call to interact with.
-Combine the considerations from the two sections above.
+Combine the considerations from the two sections above, and amplify the effect because the network is slower than disk.

-A small test suite could run them locally and exercise the real code, _but_ beware that this is a major strategic decision.
-As the application grows, the test suite will become slower more quickly _and_ it will be harder to speed up by parallelizing.

 #### Side effects

 A test probably shouldn't bill an _actual_ credit card, or place a _real_ order for supplies from a third party company.

-These types of operations _must_ be replaced by test doubles.
+Operations like these _must_ be replaced by test doubles.

 #### Configuration